Sumit-Tirkey/Login-Page/README.md

-❄️ Interactive Login Page with Animated Background

-An aesthetically pleasing, interactive login page built with HTML, CSS, and JavaScript, featuring an animated background, floating login panel, custom cursor effects, and responsive design.

 🔹 Project Description

 This project is a visually immersive login page designed to enhance user experience with dynamic animations and interactive elements.
-It demonstrates modern front-end techniques, combining CSS animations, canvas graphics, and JavaScript event handling to create a smooth and engaging UI.
+It demonstrates modern front-end techniques, combining CSS animations, canvas graphics, and JavaScript event handling to create a smooth and engaging UI. 🎨

-Key Features:
+Key Features

-Animated Background: Zooming mountain image with continuous animation for a dynamic effect.
+🌄 Animated Background: Zooming mountain image with continuous animation for a dynamic effect.

-Floating Login Card: Login form with glassmorphism styling and subtle floating animation.
+🪟 Floating Login Card: Login form with glassmorphism styling and subtle floating animation.

-Interactive Elements:
+✨ Interactive Elements:

-Custom cursor with pulse animation.
+🔹 Custom cursor with pulse animation

-Shooting stars effect following the cursor movement.
+⭐ Shooting stars effect following the cursor movement

-Hover animations on input fields and buttons.
+🎯 Hover animations on input fields and buttons

-Responsive Design: Optimized for different screen sizes.
+📱 Responsive Design: Optimized for different screen sizes.

-Modern UI Design: Uses gradients, shadows, and glow effects for a futuristic look.
+🎨 Modern UI Design: Uses gradients, shadows, and glow effects for a futuristic look.

 🔹 Technologies Used

-HTML5: Semantic and accessible markup.
+HTML5: Semantic and accessible markup. 📄

-CSS3: Flexbox, animations, keyframes, glassmorphism, gradients, and hover effects.
+CSS3: Flexbox, animations, keyframes, glassmorphism, gradients, and hover effects. 🎨

 JavaScript:

-DOM manipulation for interactive stars and cursor.
+🔹 DOM manipulation for interactive stars and cursor

-Event listeners for responsive animations.
+🔹 Event listeners for responsive animations

 Assets:

-mountain.jpg for background.
+🖼️ mountain.jpg for background